namduong/magento-example/README.md

     If you need to modify the schema, you could create a file GIT_ROOT/.openshift/action_hooks/alter.sql and then use
-    GIT_ROOT/.openshift/action_hooks/deploy to execute that script (make sure to back up your application + database w/ rhc-snapshot first :) )
+    GIT_ROOT/.openshift/action_hooks/deploy to execute that script (make sure to back up your application + database w/ 'rhc app snapshot save' first :) )

 The initialization steps will make changes to the files on the server side.
-To pull those to your local repo, you can run rhc-snapshot -a magento from your client, explode the resulting tar.gz and pull all the files from magento/repo/php back to your local magento/php directory.
+To pull those to your local repo, you can run 'rhc app snapshot save -a magento' from your client, explode the resulting tar.gz and pull all the files from magento/repo/php back to your local magento/php directory.
 It's always a good idea to take a snapshot every now and then.